This is for arch Linux but the simple technique can be used to sort any other mirrors.

 done > /etc/pacman.d/mirrorlist

-Running this script will create the sorted list of mirrors in /etc/pacman.d/mirrorlist based on how fast the mirror response for the HTTP request.
+Running this script will create the sorted list of mirrors in /etc/pacman.d/mirrorlist based on how fast the mirror respond to the HTTP request.

 Monday, July 24, 2017